The Golden Mountain Bangkok, Named by the local people Wat Saket, is one unique, special and old temple in Bangkok city.

 Once you reach the top of the hill, you will be thrilled with the majestic sight of the Golden Mountain Temple, shimmering against the city.
 Just a couple of decades ago, this was the highest point in the area.
 However, the Golden Mountain is still considered high due to the will of the Thai government which preserves the area and ensures that the Golden Mountain remains to be the highest spot in the area.

 Once on the top, you will be able to enjoy the breathtaking panoramic views of Bangkok.
 Featuring landmark buildings such as the Temple of Emerald Buddha, the Grand Palace, Wat Phra Kaew, and the Rama VI Bridge.

 So does it really worth visiting?

-Bangkok has so many interesting attractions, amazing street food and activities to offer.
-It doesn’t matter if you are grown-up or a small kid, one thing is for sure; day tour to the Golden Mountain Bangkok is definitely an essential activity and if you came all the way to Thailand, you might not want to miss it especially when the entry fee is kept as cheap as one and a half US dollars (approx $1.5) only.
+Bangkok has so many interesting attractions, amazing street food, and activities to offer.
+It doesn’t matter if you are a grown-up or a small kid, one thing is for sure; a day tour to the Golden Mountain Bangkok is definitely an essential activity and if you came all the way to Thailand, you might not want to miss it especially when the entry fee is kept as cheap as one and a half US dollars (approx $1.5) only.